utlib/collections-uoft/docs/index.md

 # Policies and Documentation

 *[Collections U of T](https://collections-beta.library.utoronto.ca)* is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.
-The site is currently in -beta with the tentative soft launch date of April 16, 2024.

 **This site contains staff policy & procedures documentation.**